Laugharne/ssf_s6_exo/README.md

 Let’s delve into the `encodeURL()`.
 This function plays a critical role in **generating the payment URL**, which encodes all the necessary details for the transaction.

-The `encodeURL()` function is part of the Solana Pay SDK.
-Its primary role is to take the payment parameters (like the recipient, amount, SPL token, etc...) and encode them into a URL format that can be easily shared or used to initiate a payment.
+The `encodeURL()` function is part of the S**olana Pay SDK**.
+Its primary role is to take the payment parameters (like the recipient, amount, SPL token, etc...) and encode them into a URL format that can be shared or used to initiate a payment.

 This URL can be processed by **wallets** or **payment gateways** to complete the transaction.

-`encodeURL()` is used inside a `useMemo` hook to generate a payment URL:
+`encodeURL()` is used inside a `useMemo` hook to generate a **payment URL**:

+The code checks if a `link` is provided:
+- If `link` exist The URL is built using the provided link as a base, and additional payment parameters (like `recipient`, `amount`, etc...) are appended as query parameters.
+- Else The URL is constructed from scratch using the provided payment parameters.

 ```typescript
 const url = useMemo(() => {